All Episodes

 It's the New York Times.

-Basically, here, European American and Iranian officials are saying that Putin is withholding nuclear fuel because Iran hasn't suspended its uranium enrichment as demanded by the U.N.
-Security Council.
+Basically here, European, American, and Iranian officials are saying that Putin is withholding nuclear fuel because Iran hasn't suspended its uranium enrichment as demanded by the UN Security Council.

-The ultimatum delivered in Moscow last week by Igor Ivanov, the Secretary of the Russian National Security Council.
+The ultimatum delivered in Moscow last week by Igor Ivanov, the secretary of the Russian National Security Council.

-Uh, Moscow and Tehran have been engaged in a public argument about whether Iran has paid its bills, which may explain Russia's apparent shift.
+Moscow and Tehran have been engaged in a public argument about whether Iran has paid its bills, which may explain Russia's apparent shift.

-But clearly the Russians and the Iranians are getting on each other's nerves, and that's not all bad.
+A senior Bush administration official said, We're not sure what mix of commercial and political motives are at play here, but clearly the Russians and the Iranians are getting on each other's nerves, and that's not all bad.

-Well, that may not be all bad, and it may be all well and good, but I there's an unanswered question here.
+Well, that may not be all bad, and that may be all well and good, but there's an unanswered question here, and that is, what will the Chinese do?

 Chinese could step in here and fill a void if they chose to.